-Students around the country recognized for innovative solutions to better single-use plastic, spacecraft and aircraft fuel gauges, surgery techniques and more.
+Students around the country recognized for innovative solutions to better single-use plastic, aircraft fuel gauges, surgery techniques and more.

 Following a nationwide search for the most inventive undergraduate and graduate college students, the Lemelson-MIT Program has announced the winners of the 2020 Lemelson-MIT Student Prize.
 The program awarded a total of $75,000 in prizes to three undergraduate teams and three individual graduate student inventors.
 This year’s inventions range from a compostable, biodegradable single-use plastic bag to a new fuel gauging device that accurately detects fuel levels in spacecraft and airplane tanks.

 “We are thrilled by this year’s group of winners.
 The pandemic has not slowed the progress of these students on their inventions.
 They all know their work has the ability to improve the world, which is why they are still engaged in testing even with social distancing,” said faculty director of the Lemelson-MIT Program and associate dean of innovation at MIT’s School of Engineering, Prof. Michael J. Cima.